proctors/proctors_test_site/README.md

 This project consists of a basic Drupal website and database.
 The website forms part of the recruitment process for web developers at Proctor + Stevenson.

 This project includes .ddev configuration to help get it up and running quickly.
-You can of course use your local WAMP or MAMP installation instead if you wish.

 <a name="prerequisites"></a>
 # Prerequisites